Rebuilt Title Used Car Dealer Scam

 This is good stuff, Please Share It!

-TrueCar and Edmunds are the quickest way to compare new car prices in your local area.
-These online sites will provide you with free, no-obligation price quotes and the discounts you receive will give you confidence on your next new car purchase.
+CarClearanceDeals and CarsDirect are the quickest way to compare used car prices in your local area.
+These online sites will provide you with free, no-obligation price quotes and the discounts you receive will give you confidence on your next used car purchase.
 Walk away from the dealership knowing you received a good deal, not hoping you did.

 Share Your Tips - If you have any additional information about this dealer scam that will help other car buyers save money.
 Please tell us about it in the comments below, so we can share it with everyone.